mcdougz/enhanshot/README.md

 ### grayscale

 Make images to grayscale tone.
-Processing altorhitm is based on NTSC.
-For the detail please see the [Wiki page about Grayscale, "Luma coding in video systems"](http://en.wikipedia.org/wiki/Grayscale).
+Processing algorithm is based on NTSC.
+For the details please see the [Wiki page about Grayscale, "Luma coding in video systems"](http://en.wikipedia.org/wiki/Grayscale).

 #### Usage